coltonsr77/Windows-Setup-Patchs/README.md

 Hello!

-This Repo has Installers to give patches and Updates
+This Repo has Installers to give patches and Updates.

 Password to the V1 of the Installer is patchs77